OPQAM/LinuxCommons/LinuxNotes.md

 NOTE: our newly created webpage has been created by root, and thus we can't send files through vsftpd.
 We need do:

 chown -R myUser:myUser /home/myUser/webpage                   ('-R' for all content as well)

+...

+UserDir (part of Apache notes - wip) - enabling user-specific directories

+It will read, as a website as: .../~UserDirectory

+Go inside */etc/skel* and add a folder + file like */web/Index.html*

+- Since we're adding to the skel folder, this means that any new user will get this folder and file by default.

+. a2enmod userdir
+. vim /etc/apache2/mods-enable/userdir.conf

+Add the following:

+UserDir web             (since we're using the 'web' folder by default) Directory /home/*/web   (same)

+restart apache:
+systemctl restart apache2

+If using previous Debian versions, we're good to go.
+If using Debian 12, we still have to give executing permissions to the home folder: chmod +x /home/<homefolder>

+We can now test on another machine (<IP>/~username)